Skip to content

 }

-Save the file (Ctrl+O, Enter, Ctrl+X) and restart Caddy:
+Save the file (Ctrl+O, Enter, Ctrl+X) and reload Caddy:

 Terminal window